 In my opinion, the AT2020 is good for recording acoustic guitar, ukulele, and vocal.
 Even I don’t use pop screen when recording vocals, it reduces well ‘popping’ sounds like /p/, /s/, /t/.

 As for small diaphragm condenser microphones, they are designed for recording instruments.

 3. Ribbon Microphones is BEST for instrument recording

 Just like dynamic, ribbon microphones don’t require external power.

-They are very fast respond sounds, and used for recording instruments such as drum and guitars.
+They are very fast at the sound response, and used for recording instruments such as drum and guitars.

-The directional characteristics of studio microphones or polar patterns (also referred to as pickup patterns) lets you know which area microphone is most sensitive to incoming sounds.
+The directional characteristics of studio microphones or polar patterns (also referred to as pickup patterns) let you know which area microphone is most sensitive to incoming sounds.